OceanCalc

 Formula

-The relationship behind this tool is: d (nm) ≈ 1.17×(√eye + √light), heights in feet
+Core relationship: d (nm) ≈ 1.17×(√eye + √light), heights in feet

 Optical geographic range sums horizon distances from observer and light.
 Atmospheric conditions and light power alter actual sighting.